-Built-in Mathematica functions use two basic methods for dealing with optional arguments.
-You can choose between the same two methods when you define your own functions in Mathematica.
+Built‐in Wolfram Language functions use two basic methods for dealing with optional arguments.
+You can choose between the same two methods when you define your own functions in the Wolfram Language.

 The first method is to have the meaning of each argument determined by its position, and then to allow one to drop arguments, replacing them by default values.
-Almost all built-in Mathematica functions that use this method drop arguments from the end.
-For example, the built-in function Flatten[list, n] allows you to drop the second argument, which is taken to have a default value of Infinity.
+Almost all built‐in Wolfram Language functions that use this method drop arguments from the end.
+For example, the built‐in function Flatten[list,n] allows you to drop the second argument, which is taken to have a default value of Infinity.

 You can implement this kind of "positional" argument using patterns.

 |f[x_,k_:kdef]:=value||a typical definition for a function whose second argument is optional, with default value kdef|